Paulus Verschuur

-Paulus Verschuur (1606 – 1667), was a Dutch mayor of Rotterdam, known today for his portrait by Frans Hals.
+Paulus Verschuur (1606–1667), was a Dutch mayor of Rotterdam, known today for his portrait by Frans Hals.

-Biography

 He was born in Rotterdam as the son of a textile merchant from Antwerp.
 He married Maria van Berckel in 1631, and three years later combined his business with that of his father-in-law.
 He served seven terms as burgomaster of Rotterdam and was also a director of the Dutch East India Company.
 It is unknown why Verschuur travelled to Haarlem to have his portrait made.

 In 1910 Hofstede de Groot documented this portrait with the following description: "Portrait of a Man M. 136.